unicode-org/message-format-wg/spec/data-model/README.md

 interface CatchallKey {
   type: "*";
-  value?: string;
+  value: Pattern;
 }
 ```

 ## Patterns

-Each `Pattern` contains a linear sequence of text and placeholders corresponding to potential output of a message.
+Each `Pattern` contains a linear sequence of text and placeholders corresponding
+to potential output of a message.

-Each element of the `Pattern` MUST either be a non-empty string, an `Expression`, or a `Markup` object.
+Each element of the `Pattern` MUST either be a non-empty string, an `Expression`,
+or a `Markup` object. \
-String values represent literal _text_.
+String values represent literal _text_. \
 String values include all processing of the underlying _text_ values,
-including escape sequence processing.
+including escape sequence processing. \
-`Expression` wraps each of the potential _expression_ shapes.
+`Expression` wraps each of the potential _expression_ shapes. \
 `Markup` wraps each of the potential _markup_ shapes.

 Implementations MUST NOT rely on the set of `Expression` and
-`Markup` interfaces defined in this document being exhaustive.
+`Markup` interfaces defined in this document being exhaustive. \
 Future versions of this specification might define additional
 expressions or markup.